josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🐍_snake_bites_and_stolen_voices.md

 # 🐍 Snake Bites and Stolen Voices
 **First created:** 2025-08-13 | **Last updated:** 2025-10-01
 *Narrative reversal on suppression, theft, and clarity strikes*

 ---

 ## ✨ Summary

-If a structure is so fragile that its continued existence depends on silencing the person it was stolen from, the threat is not the speaker.<br>
+If a structure is so fragile that its continued existence depends on silencing the person it was stolen from, the threat is not the speaker.

 The threat is the theft itself.

 > *“If your structure collapses because the person you stole it from is speaking, that’s not a threat — that’s you discovering what you built was already illegal.”*